 Probate files are one of the most popular collections held by Archives New Zealand.
 Probates give information on how a person’s estate was administered after their death and most probates include information on both the deceased and their family.
 If the deceased’s will was submitted to the courts, it will be included in their probate file.

 Our probate files are currently being digitised as part of a joint project between Archives New Zealand and FamilySearch.
 In time, all probate files over 50 years old will be made available online, free of charge, for searching, viewing, and printing, via the FamilySearch website.
-You do not need to register with FamilySearch or supply any details to access digitised probates.

 Enter the name of the person you are researching.
 When you find a match, click on the name.
 This will expand the information.